bioinformaticsdotca/Genomic_Med_2017/module5_lab.md

 <img src="https://bioinformaticsdotca.github.io/Genomic_Med_2017/img/ihec_data.jpeg" alt="IMG" width="750" />

-* Explore the various filtering options on the right, is there a way to restrict this list to your tissue of interest?

 * Can you sort and re-organize the grid differently?
 Try sorting by *Cell type category*.

+* Explore the various filtering options on the right, is there a way to restrict this list to your tissue of interest?

 #### Visualizing the tracks

+* Go back to selecting only the datasets coming from the CEEHRC consortium sorted by *Cell type*

 * Select the 3 H3K27ac ChIP-seq datasets in *B cells - Other*
    * Notice the importance of ontologies...